Stewart Brand

-Stewart Brand (born December 14, 1938) is an American writer, best known as editor of the Whole Earth Catalog.
-He founded a number of organizations, including The WELL, the Global Business Network, and the Long Now Foundation.
+Stewart Brand (born December 14, 1938) is an American project developer and writer, best known as the co-founder and editor of the Whole Earth Catalog.
+Other organizatons he has founded include the WELL, the Global Business Network, and the Long Now Foundation.
 He is the author of several books, most recently Whole Earth Discipline: An Ecopragmatist Manifesto.

 Life

 Brand was born in Rockford, Illinois, and attended Phillips Exeter Academy in New Hampshire.
-He studied biology at Stanford University, graduating in 1960.
+He studied biology at Stanford University under Paul R. Ehrlich, graduating in 1960.
 As a soldier in the U.S. Army, he was a parachutist and taught infantry skills; he later expressed the view that his experience in the military had fostered his competence in organizing.

-A civilian again in 1962, he studied design at San Francisco Art Institute, photography at San Francisco State College, and participated in a legitimate scientific study of then-legal LSD, in Menlo Park, California.
-In 1966, he married mathematician Lois Jennings, an Ottawa Native American.
+A civilian again in 1962, he moved back to California, where he has mostly lived since.
+He studied design at San Francisco Art Institute, photography at San Francisco State College, and participated in a scientific study of then-legal LSD with Myron Stolaroff's International Foundation for Advanced Study, in Menlo Park, California.

+Brand became acquainted with Richard Raymond, a land-use and community-development expert turned entrepreneur, who had established a nonprofit society, the Portola Institute in Menlo Park.
+Raymond had become a consultant to the Warm Springs Indian Reservation and recommended Brand for a job there as a photographer.

+In 1966, Brand married the mathematician Lois Jennings, a half-Ottawa Native American.
+The couple divorced in 1973.

-Brand has lived in California since the 1960s.
-He and his second wife live on Mirene, a 64 ft-long working tugboat.
+Brand met Ryan Phelan when she applied for a job to work at Whole Earth Catalog, and the two married in 1983.
+The couple lives on Mirene, a 64 ft-long working tugboat.
 Built in 1912, the boat is moored in a former shipyard in Sausalito, California.
 He works in Mary Heartline, a grounded fishing boat about 100 yards (90 metres) away.
-One of his favorite items is a table on which Otis Redding is said to have written "(Sittin' On) The Dock of the Bay".
-(Brand acquired it from an antiques dealer in Sausalito.)
+One of his favorite items is a table on which Otis Redding is said to have written "(Sittin' On) The Dock of the Bay" (Brand acquired it from an antiques dealer in Sausalito).

 USCO and Merry Pranksters

-By the mid-1960s, Brand became associated with New York multimedia group USCO and Bay Area author Ken Kesey and his "Merry Pranksters".
-Brand co-produced the Trips Festival, an early effort involving rock music and light shows, in San Francisco with Kesey and Ramón Sender Barayón.
-This was one of the first venues at which the Grateful Dead performed in San Francisco.
-About 10,000 hippies attended, and Haight-Ashbury soon emerged as a community.
-Tom Wolfe describes Brand in his 1968 book, The Electric Kool-Aid Acid Test.
+By the mid-1960s, Brand became associated with New York multimedia group USCO and Bay Area author Ken Kesey and his Merry Pranksters.
+Brand co-produced the 1966 Trips Festival, an early effort blending rock music and light shows, with Kesey and Ramón Sender Barayón.
+The Trips Festival was among the first Grateful Dead performances in San Francisco.
+An estimated 10,000 hippies attended, and Haight-Ashbury soon emerged as the epicenter of an emerging counterculture, with the Summer of Love in 1967.
+Tom Wolfe includes Brand in his 1968 book The Electric Kool-Aid Acid Test.